 git format-patch -X HASH

-Call this in original repository and branch.
+Call this in the original repository and branch.

-HASH is hash of latest commit and
+HASH is a hash of the latest commit, and

 git apply xxx.patch git commit -m "..." --author ""